webslinger-cto/WSAI-Plumbing-Core/design_guidelines.md

 - Action buttons
 - Empty states

-The Chicago Sewer Experts logo should be a simple icon (wrench/pipe symbol) in the header with gradient red background and subtle glow effect.
+The Chicago Sewer Experts logo should be a simple icon (wrench/pipe symbol) in the header with gradient orange background and subtle glow effect, matching the brand's orange CTA color.